|

 Self-evaluation exercise

-Prepare a one page proposal for an evaluation of one specific area of concern in your school.
-Include in your proposal the following:
+Prepare a one page proposal for an evaluation of one specific

 - title (this should indicate the purpose);